R. Mark Simpson, D.V.M., Ph.D.

 Laboratory of Cancer Biology and Genetics

-The MPU develops new reagents, methods, and technologies in preclinical diagnostic medicine.
-Activities enable translation of findings, obtained mechanistically or for pre-clinical therapeutics in model animals, to clinical relevance.
-Designing and employing pathology investigative tools to integrative studies of animal models and patient tissues, enables translational phenotype comprehension and thereby improves model predictability for human cancer diseases.
+The Molecular Pathology Unit (MPU), headed by Dr. Simpson, develops new reagents, methods, and technologies in preclinical diagnostic medicine.
+Activities enable translation of findings in model animals, obtained mechanistically or for pre-clinical therapeutics, to clinical relevance.
+Designing and employing pathology investigative tools to integrative studies of animal models and patient tissues enables translational phenotype comprehension and thereby improves model predictability for human cancer diseases.

 In addition, the Molecular Pathology Unit is engaged in cancer model credentialing, biomarker discovery and validation for diagnosis and monitoring of a variety of cancer types in collaboration with several CCR investigators.

-Simpson RM, Bastian BC, Michael HT, Webster JD, Prasad ML, Conway CM, Prieto VM, Gary JM, Goldschmidt MH, Esplin DG, Smedley RC, Piris A, Meuten DJ, Kiupel M, Lee CC, Ward JM, Dwyer JE, Davis BJ, Anver MR, Molinolo AA, Hoover SB, Rodriguez-Canales J, Hewitt SM.
+- Simpson RM, Bastian BC, Michael HT, Webster JD, Prasad ML, Conway CM, Prieto VM, Gary JM, Goldschmidt MH, Esplin DG, Smedley RC, Piris A, Meuten DJ, Kiupel M, Lee CC, Ward JM, Dwyer JE, Davis BJ, Anver MR, Molinolo AA, Hoover SB, Rodriguez-Canales J, Hewitt SM.
 Sporadic naturally occurring melanoma in dogs as a preclinical model for human melanoma.
 Pigment Cell Melanoma Res.
 2014;27(1):37-47.

 - Webster JD, Michalowski AM, Dwyer JE, Corps KN, Wei BR, Juopperi T, Hoover SB, Simpson RM.
 Investigation into diagnostic agreement using automated computer-assisted histopathology pattern recognition image analysis.
 J Pathol Inform.
 2012;3:18.